Knock Madness: Release and promotion

 In July 2012, Hopsin released the fifth installment of his "Ill Mind of Hopsin" video series.
 It received over one million views in less than 24 hours and currently has over 104 million views.
 In "Ill Mind of Hopsin 5", Hopsin expresses his frustration with jaded youth and disenchantment towards other rappers who are unrelatable.
 The song itself charted at number 17 on Billboard's Hot R&B/Hip-Hop Digital songs chart.

-In December 2012, Hopsin hinted on his Facebook and Twitter pages that him and Travis Barker were working on a project together, though further details were withheld at the time.
+In December 2012, Hopsin hinted on his Facebook and Twitter pages that he and Travis Barker were working on a project together, though further details were withheld at the time.
 Then, in late December, Travis Barker revealed that a collaboration EP would be released in 2013.
 Then, on February 5, 2013, Hopsin announced that production for the EP had been finished.

 In February 2013, Hopsin said the album would be released around September 2013.
 The album cover for Knock Madness, as well as the album's release date of November 26, 2013, was revealed at the end of the music video for "Ill Mind Six: Old Friend".
 The cover artwork depicts Marcus Hopson burying his rap alter ego Hopsin.

 On September 11, 2013, Hopsin debuted a new vlog series about the making of the album.
 The series focused on how he got inspired, came up with lyrics, and mixed the songs for Knock Madness.
 On November 7, 2013, Hopsin released the album's track listing.